 Emotional connections are the secret to success for retailers who have strategically built deep relationships with their customers.
-These emotional connections are driven by data and technology, according to a new study that examines behaviors and emotions of 3,000 shoppers to reveal how even big retailers need to think and act small to build all-important emotional connections.
+These powerful connections are driven by data and technology, according to a new study that examines behaviors and emotions of 3,000 shoppers.
+The study reveals how even big retailers need to think and act small to build all-important emotional connections.

 Here is an example of how one hugely successful retailer views the importance of emotional connections to its business model:

 Since I saw Kimbell speak about these concepts at ShopTalk in March he has been elevated to president of the company while retaining his former CMO position.
 Clearly, his vision of creating emotional connections is resonating with Ulta customers.